 But Granada hides many other beautiful places worth adding to your itinerary of things to do in Andalusia.
 One of those places is El Albaicín.
 A stunning neighbourhood on the slopes of the Sierra Nevada mountains, with winding cobbled streets lined with whitewashed houses and Moorish buildings.
 From here, you will have the most beautiful views of the Alhambra Palace.

-Read more our tips on the best things to do in Granada.
+☞ Read our travel guide and things to do in Granada.

 2. Sierra Nevada – the largest mountain range in Andalusia